 'Many Messiahs' reframes Handel’s masterpiece as a collective call for justice.
 The diverse collaborators on the Many Messiahs team create new songs using material from the original Messiah, amplifying the work’s powerful themes of awakening and activism.
 Performed by a genre-bending ensemble along with orchestra and chorus, Many Messiahs meets the vital need for classical music programming that addresses systemic racism while also welcoming new audiences into concert halls.

 To reach local youth, trained teaching artists work with underserved schools to deliver a curriculum that merges classical music, cutting-edge technology and social justice.

-Working with partners, we subsidize the cost of film programs for underserved communities wherever we can.
-Since 2011, iNDIEFLIX Foundation has helped to provide subsidized or free screenings across entire school districts as well as individual events.
-For the 2021-22 school year, we will integrate a 24-week SEL learning module program to support our Mental Health Trilogy.
-We welcome support in making this available to those in need.
+Working with partners, we help subsidize the cost of SEL film programs for public schools and underserved communities wherever we can.
+Since 2011, iNDIEFLIX Foundation has helped to provide subsidized or free access across entire school districts nationwide and the state of California for the 2021-23 school year.

-We believe that stories are a powerful tool for creating change.
+We believe that stories are one of the most powerful tools for creating change.
 Our initiatives are guided by three principles: